 - Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - Lubricate the steering linkage (or every 12 months, whichever occurs first). - Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service.
+An Emission Control Service. - □ Lubricate chassis components (or every 12 months, whichever occurs first).
+(See footnote #.) - Change automatic transmission fluid and filter if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher.

+- In hilly or mountainous terrain.

+- When doing frequent trailer towing.

+- Uses such as found in taxi, police or delivery service.